Gha-zy001/Epic-Explore-Api/README.md

 # Epic Explore API

 A Laravel-based API featuring a robust gamification system (XP, Levels, Quests) and exploration mechanics.
-This project provides a powerful backend for gamified user experiences, integrating modern PHP and architectural patterns.
+This project provides a powerful backend for gamified user experiences.

 ## Features